 Sgt.
 Ed Mattson - For helping us to preserve our Baltimore Police History, through research and gathering memorabilia to aid us in better telling our story, showing the tools of our past.
 Click HERE

 Lieutenant Robert Wilson - For sending us his collection of Baltimore police slides to be added to the site, giving us not just some nice old BPD memories, but also helping to preserve history and confirm some of our research.
-So far from the slides we have added nearly 300 of the 600 plus pics the Lieutenant has sent, ans he has more information coming.
+So far from the slides we have added nearly 300 of the 600 to maybe even 1000 plus pics the Lieutenant has sent, and he has more information coming.
 Click HERE and HERE

 Det.
 Roberta A. Yates - Employee/Retiree Affairs Unit, one of the important things about our site is not just to preserve our history but also to give current info on our retired and active officers that might have recently passed away.
 We post this info on our "Final Roll Call" page, this is important info as it allows our visitors a way of sending their respects to the family of their brothers and sisters that have passed, and allows us to send those well wishes in a timely manner, or even to attend the services.
 Det.
 Yates always provides this information in a timely manner and for this we are extremely thankful for her services

 Lt.
 Les Stickles - Some of our Officer of the Year recipients are so modest that they do not want others to know why they were honored with this award.
 We can understand that, so the reason we are naming Retired Lt Stickles with this award will remain between this him and us.
 But, the reason we are awarding Ret Lt.
 Les Stickles, is so honorable that we felt he had to be recognized.
 So while you may not know what he did, let's just say he earned the right to have his name on this page, and his modesty in and of itself, shows his character.
 Thanks from us to Ret Lt.
 Les Stickles.